ObengKojo23/Ghana-Election-2024-Database-Project/README.md

 ### 4. Parties Table
-This table holds information on political parties, including a column for each party’s flag image.
+This table holds information on the 13 political parties, including a column for each party’s flag image or symbol of identity.

 A screenshot of the SQL command I used to create the `Parties Table`
 ![Regions Table SQL command](./images/parties.png)